 My research and teaching interests are in computational solid and structural mechanics, in the development of engineering practices in antiquity, and in the study of heritage buildings in earthquake-prone areas.
-Ongoing research projects open to qualified undergraduates are in the structural analysis of monumental masonry buildings subjected to earthquake loading, including unreinforced concrete domes and vaults from Roman Imperial architecture, and adobe structures from pre-Hispanic and colonial Peru.
+Ongoing research projects open to qualified undergraduates are in the structural analysis of historic monumental masonry buildings subjected to earthquake loading.

-My principal collaborators are University of Rochester Professor Chris Muir, ME, and Professor Michael Jarvis, History, Professor Rafael Aguilar, Civil Engineering, Pontificia Universidad Catolica del Peru, Professors Kodzo Gavua and William Gblerkpor, Archaeology and Heritage Studies, University of Ghana.
+My principal collaborators are University of Rochester Professor Chris Muir, ME, and Professor Michael Jarvis, History; and Professor Christopher DeCorse, Anthropology, Syracuse University.

-- Determine the structural response and the conditions for structural collapse for the Frigidarium of the Bath of Diocletian in Rome (298-305 AD) subjected to a horizontal acceleration.
-This is a gigantic vaulted structure built on unreinforced pozzolanic concrete on which we have already done extensive linear and nonlinear finite element modeling (FEM).
+Determine the structural response and the conditions for structural collapse for the Frigidarium of the Bath of Diocletian in Rome (298-305 AD) subjected to a horizontal acceleration.
+This is a gigantic vaulted structure built of unreinforced pozzolanic concrete on which we have already done extensive linear and nonlinear finite element modeling (FEM).
 We have also applied kinematic limit analysis based on the damaged configurations predicted by the nonlinear FEM models.
 Since 2010, the Xerox Fellowship has supported six students working on the static and dynamic analysis of Roman concrete vaults, leading to several journal and conference (national and international) publications.
-Xerox Fellows are welcome for summer 2017.

-- Determine the structural response and the conditions for seismic collapse for concrete vaulted structures built by the Maya in the Puuc region of Yucatan, Mexico (Late Classic, ~1,000 AD).
+Determine the structural response and the conditions for seismic collapse for concrete vaulted structures built by the Maya in the Puuc region of Yucatan, Mexico (Late Classic, ~1,000 AD).
 Puuc architecture is characterized by the usage of excellent lime concrete with mechanical and physical properties similar to modern Portland concrete.
 Maya vaulted structures – ranging from relatively small halls inside temples or palaces to large gateway arches – are often incorrectly assumed to behave structurally as corbelled arches, held in equilibrium by superimposed projecting stone blocks.
 In reality, due to their inner solid concrete core, Maya vaults behave structurally like an elastic continuum, quite similar to Roman concrete vaults.
-We are beginning a project aiming at investigating the static and dynamic (seismic) response and failure mechanisms of typical Puuc vaults using FEM models and kinematic limit analysis.
-There are openings for undergraduate participation and Xerox Fellows are welcome in summer 2017.
+We are aiming at investigating the static and dynamic (seismic) response and failure mechanisms of typical Puuc vaults using FEM models and kinematic limit analysis.